Cold Spicy Szechuan Noodles

 1. Prepare all the seasonings.

 2. Read the instructions on the package, and then cook noodles accordingly (I recommend reducing around 1 minute cooking time based on the time given by the manufacturer).
-Transfer out and add 2 teaspoons of oil immediately (This will help to avoid the noodles being sticky with each other).
+Transfer out and add 2 tsp of oil immediately (This will help to avoid the noodles being sticky with each other).
 Stir to mix well.
 Use chopsticks to stir the noodles up repeatedly to help the noodles cool down quickly.
 In hot days, you can even resort to an electric fan.

 3. When the noodles are completely cooled down, add shredded cucumber and all the other seasonings.
 Mix well and serve cold.